Also known as an obstetric ultrasound

-As you will appreciate also, these medical appointments are very important and the quality of the scan is heavily dependent on the sonographer being able to concentrate on performing them without too much interruption.
+As you will appreciate, these medical appointments are very important and the quality of the scan is heavily dependent on the sonographer being able to concentrate on performing them without too much interruption.
 Whilst our sonographers do their best to explain what they are seeing on the screen, sometimes they need to remain quiet so they can focus entirely on your assessment.
-The sonographer has a required list of anatomical structures to provide the radiologist, so a detailed report can be provided.
-We appreciate your patience during these times and encourage you to watch the monitor screen, so you can observe the scanning of your baby.
-Sometimes, we are able to see the gender of your baby, however depending on baby’s position it is not always possible.
+The sonographer has a list of anatomical structures they are required to provide the radiologist so that a detailed report can be provided.
+We appreciate your patience during these times and encourage you to watch the monitor screen so you can observe the scanning of your baby.
+Sometimes we are able to see the gender of your baby, however depending on baby’s position it is not always possible.

 After your scan

 Once all images are taken by the sonographer, these are sent to the radiologist who reviews the images and provides a detailed report, which is sent to your referrer.
 Your referring primary care provider will receive these within two working days.

 Ultrasounds are considered safe for everyone.

 If you are allergic to latex and are having an internal scan, please let your sonographer know before the procedure.